Managing Workplace Negativity

 - Develop and refine approaches for coping with workplace negativity.

-Please note: if you have taken prior online MDP courses, the course completion requirements have changed.
+Please note: if you have taken prior online MOP courses, the course completion requirements have changed.
 For successful completion of the module, all participants must now complete all forums with a minimum grade for each forum of 80% or higher.
 In addition, all participants must complete the Course Assessment (exam) with a minimum passing grade of 80% and complete the course evaluation.
-A Certificate of Course Completion towards the Level II Designation of the Hospice Manager Development Program is then awarded along with CEs for nurses who have requested this in advance.
+A Certificate of Course Completion towards the Level II Designation of the Hospice Manager Development Program is then awarded along with CE/CME credit for nurses, physicians, and healthcare professionals who have requested this in advance.
 If you have any questions, please contact the course faculty for clarification.

-Continuing education credit is available for nurses and social workers who complete this module and pay required fees (see Module Fees) for continuing education.
+Continuing education credit is available for nurses, physicians and healthcare professionals who complete this module and pay required fees (see Module Fees) for continuing education.

-NHPCO designates this activity for a maximum of 8 contact hours.
-Nurses should claim only the contact hours commensurate with the extent of their participation in the activity.
-Accredited status by ANCC refers only to continuing nursing education and does not imply endorsement of any commercial product discussed in conjunction with this activity.
+NHPCO designates this enduring material for a maximum of 8 contact hours.
+Nurses should only claim the contact hours commensurate with the extent of their participation in the activity.

-The module fee is $95 for members and $190 for non-members.
-There is an additional $25 fee for nurses requesting continuing education contact hours.
-Note: If you are requesting continuing education, the $25 fee must be paid during registration ($95 + $25).
+The module fee is $125 for members and $225 for non-members.
+There is an additional $25 fee for requesting CE/CME credits.
+Note: If you are requesting continuing education, the $25 fee must be paid during registration ($125 + $25).

 Late Registration Information

 Please note: Due to administrative constraints, if you register after the course begins, there is a late fee of $25.

 Registration Cancellation Policy

 All cancellation requests must be submitted in writing to email@example.com.
 A $25 processing fee will apply to all cancellations.
 Cancellations made on the day the module starts or afterward are not eligible for a refund.